 UNRWA APPROACH TO TEACHER DEVELOPMENT

-The approach to teacher development was in itself holistic and coherent, moving beyond the usual focus of professional development and teacher training – albeit a key feature of the reform - to address issues of policy, including organisational structures and career progression.
+The approach to teacher development is in itself holistic and coherent, moving beyond the usual focus of professional development and teacher training – albeit a key feature of the Reform - to address issues of policy, including organisational structures and career progression.
 This broader focus reflects global evidence on the relatively low impact of a sole emphasis on teacher training, particularly delivered through the cascade approach and what is known about how teachers ‘learn’ best.

-Within this overall approach to teacher development, specific training and professional development programmes are more likely to have an impact and even more so if the modality of the training reflects what is known about effective learning the classroom, and crucially how teachers themselves ‘learn’.
-To this effect, two large scale, professional development programmes were introduced:
+Within this overall approach to teacher development, specific training and professional development programmes are more likely to have an impact, even more so if the modality of the training reflects what is known about effective learning in the classroom, and crucially how teachers themselves learn.
+To this effect, three large scale, professional development programmes were introduced: